Guidelines for retirement village Residents' Committees

 A Residents’ Committee is not a decision making body

 It is a group of residents, elected by their fellow residents, to represent their interests and to carry out certain functions.
-Residents’ committees also provide an important channel for communication between the residents and management.
+A Residents’ Committee also provides an important channel for communication between the residents and management.

 Residents’ Committees are free to set their own procedures, as long as these are not inconsistent with the law.

-The attached optional guidelines have been developed as a guide and can be used by a Residents’ Committee, or may be modified to suit an individual Residents’ Committee’s needs.
+Optional guidelines have been developed to be used by a Residents’ Committee, or may be modified to suit an individual Committee’s needs.

 Part 1 – Preliminary